Andrew Duggan: Background

-Duggan was born in Franklin in Johnson County in central Indiana.
+Duggan was born in Franklin, Johnson County, Indiana.
 During World War II, he served in the United States Army 40th Special Services Company, led by actor Melvyn Douglas in the China Burma India Theater of World War II.
 His contact with Douglas later led to his performing with Lucille Ball in the play Dreamgirl.
 Duggan developed a friendship with Broadway director Daniel Mann on a troop ship when returning from the war.
 Duggan appeared on Broadway in The Rose Tattoo, Gently Does It, Anniversary Waltz, Fragile Fox, and The Third Best Sport.

 Duggan appeared in some 70 films and in more than 140 television programs between 1949 and 1987.
 In film he appeared in Westerns, war pictures, political thrillers, dramas, horror films, and other genres, generally assaying authority figures.
 Among his roles were playing a pastor and padre, sheriff and warden, doctor and professor, numerous judges and generals, and three times the President of the United States.

-Duggan was the main character in the Disney theme parks' Carousel of Progress and the singer of the accompanying song, The Best Time of Your Life, subsequently updated with new voices and songs in 1993.
-Duggan also did voice-over work including Ziebart's 1985 Clio Award-winning "Friend of the Family (Rust in Peace)" television commercial.
+Duggan did voice-over work including Ziebart's 1985 Clio Award-winning "Friend of the Family (Rust in Peace)" television commercial.